 Add custom text here or remove it

-I am interested in the intersection of economics and literature and research issues of exchange, labor, and value, as well as methodological questions surrounding periodization and genre.
+Her research interests lie at the intersection of economics and literature and research issues of exchange, labor, and value, as well as methodological questions surrounding periodization and genre.

-I have presented my work at the Shakespeare Association of America, Renaissance Society of America, The International Congress on Medieval Studies, and The International Medieval Congress, as well as through other conferences and in forums here at the University of Michigan.
+She has presented work at the Shakespeare Association of America, Renaissance Society of America, The International Congress on Medieval Studies, and The International Medieval Congress, as well as through other conferences and in forums at various levels.

 In addition to her experience teaching in writing and literature classrooms, she has worked as an academic advisor and a writing center respondent.